 - Trim any excess felt from back of hoop.

 - Cut mini pumpkins into two pieces using a craft knife.
 Be sure to include the stem in one of the pieces.

 - Use hot glue to secure the mini pumpkins in various ways to the felt in the hoops.

 - Use jute twine to hang your embroidery hoops on your fall mantel.
 I used an existing fall garland to add my hoops as shown below.

-I have been using them in tons of areas of my home.
-They look great in any container for a fall touch in any room.
+I have been using mini pumpkins like these in tons of areas around my home.
+They look great in any container for a touch of fall in any room.

 Don’t have a fall garland to hang your hoops on?
 Be sure to click here and pick one of those up on Amazon as well.
-You can use this pumpkin hoop fall banner year after year in your home.
+You can use this pumpkin hoop fall banner year after year in your home!

 Love the rest of the items on my fall mantel?
 See how to make each of those below!

 - Fall Burlap Wreath: Make This For Your Home

 - DIY Burlap Placemats for Fall (Set of 4)